MargoFani/MargoFani/README.md

 </div>

 ### :woman_technologist: About Me :
-I am a Java Backend Developer
+I am a Game Developer
 - :telescope: I'm currently working on game development, mostly on unity engine.

 - :seedling: Exploring The Art Of Game Design, Jesse Schell.